ibm-cloud-docs/vmwaresolutions/cr/cr_planning.md

 ## {{site.data.keyword.cloud_notm}} data center availability
 {: #cr_planning-dc-availability}

-The {{site.data.keyword.cr}} deployment has strict requirements on the physical infrastructure.
+The {{site.data.keyword.cr}} deployment has strict requirements for the physical infrastructure.
 Therefore, you can deploy instances only in {{site.data.keyword.cloud_notm}} data centers that meet the requirements.

 ### Data centers available
 {: #cr_planning-data-centers}